IBM-Developer-Advocacy-India/NASSCOM-IBM-hackathon/README.md

 This year the competition will have two tracks.
 One track is for solutions that help halt and reverse the impact of climate change.
 The second track is for solutions to mitigate the impact of global pandemics like COVID-19 on communities around the world.
 Winning solutions are deployed in communities that need the most help.

 #### 2\.
-What is Call for Code India Virtual Hack and How will it affect my chances of participation in the global challenge?
+What is the Virtual Hackathon and How will it affect my chances of participation in the global challenge?

 Every year as a part of the global challenge, we organize regional hackathons for India where teams are mentored by seasoned developer advocates from IBM.
 Similarly, this event is a subsidiary of the global challenge.
 But as you know with the recent increase in the number of cases for COVID-19 and light of the measures declared by our Government for a 21 days lockdown, we are taking the challenge to your doorstep virtually.